 Can You Prevent Your Spouse From Accruing More Debt?

-If you are having to triage your debt priorities, paying off and shutting down any accounts that can still be drawn from is priority number one.
+If you have to triage your debt priorities, paying off and shutting down any accounts that can still be drawn from is priority number one.

-Keep in mind that if you cancel those joint accounts and put them in your name, you are blocking your spouse from using them, but also taking responsibility for any future spending.
+Keep in mind that if you cancel those joint accounts and put them in your name, you not only block your spouse from using them but also take responsibility for any future spending.

-One common use for a Restraining Order is to prevent your spouse from depleting assets while going through a divorce is to use a restraining order.
+One common way to prevent your spouse from depleting assets while going through a divorce is to use a restraining order.

-In addition, if you file for a legal separation, it is very important to file documentation with the court regarding your joint accounts and debt to protect yourself.
-This can help prevent any bad decisions on the part of your spouse from impacting you.
+In addition, if you file for a legal separation, it’s also important to file documentation with the court regarding your joint accounts and debt to protect yourself.
+This helps prevent bad decisions on the part of your spouse from impacting you.